fylein/fyle-accounting-integrations/README.md

 * Add a `social application` with provider as Fyle and other relevant details.

 That's it now you have enabled Fyle Oauth2 integration for login.

+Load the seed data with the command `python manage.py loaddata seed_data`